 Its outdated equipment in your home electrical system — outdated equipment being asked to do a crucial job.

 The danger is that while these necessary components may be a risk to catch fire, they don’t look dangerous to the untrained eye.

-Only an experienced electrician can determine if your electrical components are safe.
+Only an experienced electrician in Lancaster, PA can determine if your electrical components are safe.
 As part of a safety inspection, Mister Sparky® of Lancaster electricians will examine your electrical system top to bottom — to ensure you and your family are safe.

 Contact us to schedule an electrical inspection today.

 The winter brings some inevitabilities like snow, ice, and Christmas carols starting way too early.
 However, the winter season doesn’t need to mean more house electrical fires and more cases of carbon monoxide poisoning.